Texas Tech University

 1. Full-time Study

 Normal full-time enrollment varies between 9 and 13 hours for doctoral students and between 9 and 16 hours for other graduate students in the regular semester period.
 During a regular semester, more than 13 hours for a doctoral student or 16 hours for other graduate students requires special permission of the Graduate Dean.
-As of September 1, 2000, students who exceed the number of allowed semester credit hours for purposes of state funding will be charged non-resident tuition regardless of residency status.
+Students who exceed the number of allowed semester credit hours, for purposes of state funding, will be charged non-resident tuition regardless of residency status.

 Students must be enrolled full time to be eligible to hold fellowships, teaching assistantships, graduate part-time instructorships, research assistantships, or other appointments designed for the support of graduate study, as well as to qualify for certain types of financial aid.
 All international students are required by law to have full-time enrollment in every long semester.
 Graduate students designated PGRD (those who have earned an undergraduate degree but who will take only undergraduate courses) may not be appointed to teaching assistantships, graduate part-time instructorships, or research assistantships, as noted in the Undergraduate/Graduate Catalog.